mshambharkar/AspNetKatana-Issue/README.md

 # AspNetKatana-Issue
-Repo to host sample demo to showcase issue
+Repo to host sample demo to showcase issue [Issue 393](https://github.com/aspnet/AspNetKatana/issues/393)

 # Issue Description:
 In AspNetKatana (Microsoft.Owin.dll for .Net framework)  with release of version 4.x , if we pass encoded URL (single, double, triple and so on) is passed to the server , parameters (route or query) recieved at action or at filter are already decoded compared to earlier behavior of 3.x where no decoding was performed.